 4 Engaging Careers in the Legal and Criminal Justice Fields

 Canadians value law, order, and fairness.
 But upholding those values requires different kinds of professionals who understand how to navigate the justice system and have the right skills to help handle a range of legal and criminal matters appropriately.
-Just look at some of the facts:
+Just look at some of the facts from Statistics Canada:

 - More than 922,000 cases went through Canadian civil courts between 2012 and 2013 alone.